AlexandreResende/authentication-service/README.md

   - npx prisma migrate dev --name init
 - to generate the prisma client run the following command
   - npx prisma generate

+## Notes

+- sqlite does not support scalar lists.
+Because of that the `scopes` field inside the user model
+  will be typed as a string and inside the Entity it will be converted into an array of strings.
+  Scalar lists are only supported on DBs that natively support it, like Postgresql.